denniskniep/reveal.js-plugin-sequence-diagrams/README.md

 ```

 ## Configuration
-The plugin can be configured by providing an sequencediagrams option containing an object with `theme`,  `useFragments` and `initialize` within the reveal.js initialization options.
+The plugin can be configured by providing a sequencediagrams option containing an object with `theme`,  `useFragments` and `initialize` within the reveal.js initialization options.

 ```javascript
 Reveal.initialize({